NGINX: The Simplest Load Balancing Cluster with Failover

 script has been executed on node 1 and node 2.

-If node 1 or node 2 does not reach UP (green), analyze why with the Module Log of node 1 or node 2.
+If UP (green) is not reached or if the application is not started, analyze why with the module log of node 1 or node 2.

 SafeKit brings a built-in test in the product: